AdaCore/gnatstudio/docs/users_guide/projects.rst

   Reload the project to take into account modifications done outside of GPS.
 In particular, take into account new files added to the source directories externally.
-If all modifications were makde though GPS, you need not use this entry.
+If all modifications were made though GPS, you do not need to do this.

 .. index:: menu; project --> project view

 * :menuselection:`Project --> Project View`

-  Open (or raise if it is already open) the project view on the left side of the GPS window.
+  Open (or raise if it is already open) the :guilabel:`Project` view on the left side of the GPS window.

 .. index:: ! project; wizard
 .. _The_Project_Wizard: